controlplane-com/github-actions-example-terraform/README.md

 This example demonstrates how to build and deploy an application to Control Plane using Terraform as part of a CI/CD pipeline.

 The sample application is a Node.js web application that will display the environment variables that exist in the running container and the arguments that were used when executing the container.
-A sample Dockerfile is included to assist in the building of the container.
+A sample Dockerfile is included.

 Terraform requires the current state be persisted between deployments.
 This example uses [Terraform Cloud](https://app.terraform.io/) to manage the state.